Vault2501/Meshed-Banana-image/README.md

 - Add `run_scripts.sh` to `userpatches/customize-image.sh`
 You need to add it to the section of the selected RELEASE you want to build.
 Please see `userpatches/customize-image.sh_example` on how to add it e.g. to buster and bullseye builds

 - Build again with the overlay added.

-Note:
+  Notes:
   - you can change `BUILD_MINIMAL`, `BUILD_DESKTOP` to get e.g. a UI installed.
   - if you change `RELEASE`, make sure you have `run_scripts.sh` added accordingly
   - changing `BRANCH` might make reticuum not work due to different device names